aKhadiemik/ProcureIt/README.md

 ProcureIt is a procurement management application designed to simplify and streamline the procurement process for organizations.
 It enables efficient management of purchase requests, approvals, and vendor interactions.

 ## Intro
-A demo of the app can be seen [here] (https://youtu.be/ta3saQrKdZ4), this can also be accessed from the [project's landing page] (https://akhadiemik.github.io/).
-[This blog] (https://medium.com/@coagengo/the-journey-to-create-an-intuitive-application-for-procurement-workflows-5d147896b711) contains a brief writeup of the project.
-Connect with the author on [LinkedIn] (https://www.linkedin.com/in/agengootieno/).
+A demo of the app can be seen [here](https://youtu.be/ta3saQrKdZ4), this can also be accessed from the [project's landing page](https://akhadiemik.github.io/).
+[This blog](https://medium.com/@coagengo/the-journey-to-create-an-intuitive-application-for-procurement-workflows-5d147896b711) contains a brief writeup of the project.
+Connect with the author on [LinkedIn](https://www.linkedin.com/in/agengootieno/).

 ## Team